notnew/elm-hull/README.md

 elm-hull
 ========

-compute the convex hulls of drawn polygons, written in elm
+Program to compute the convex hulls of drawn polygons, written in elm.